-After settling back in McAllen, Ashlee was lucky enough to meet Deborah Case, owner of the Deborah Case Dance Academy, who has been her friend, mentor, and employer over the past 8 years.
-She has choreographed many shows with DCDA, La Joya Juarez-Lincoln High School musical 2010-2012, Rowe High School Choir, and their musicals 2014-present, Mcallen Memorial High School 2014-present, Angels of Love Pageant 2017-present, and numerous other performances.
+After settling back in McAllen, Ashlee was lucky enough to meet Deborah Case, owner of the Deborah Case Dance Academy, who has been her friend, mentor, and employer numerous years.
+She has choreographed many shows with DCDA, La Joya Juarez-Lincoln High School musical 2010-2012, Rowe High School Choir, and their musicals 2014-present, Mcallen Memorial High School 2014-present, Angels of Love Pageant 2017-present, and other performances.

 Her love for teaching dance and creating choreography is seen on the faces of every student that has blessed her life.
-Ashlee is the daughter of Jim and Karen Henderson and the mother of Braxton (17), and Brynn (15).
+Ashlee is the daughter of Jim and Karen Henderson and the mother of Braxton and Brynn.